-Your city/town’s Animal Control is not allowed to help cats.
+Your city/town’s Animal Control may not be allowed to help cats.

 If you see a cat in need do something.
 You are most likely that cat's only hope.